kkwxnn/Self_Balancing/README.md

 # Self-Balancing Project : FRA501 Robotics DevOps
-This project is part of the FRA501 Robotics DevOps course of third-year students at the Institute of Field Robotics (FIBO) to simulate the work system of a **Self-Balancing Robot** with **2 reaction wheels** on Gazebo program with ROS2.
+This project is part of the FRA501 Robotics DevOps course of third-year students at the Institute of Field Robotics (FIBO), King Mongkut’s University of Technology Thonburi (KMUTT) to simulate the work system of a **Self-Balancing Robot** with **2 reaction wheels** on Gazebo program with ROS2.

 [Screencast from 12-20-2023 05:42:58 AM.webm](https://github.com/kkwxnn/self_balancing/assets/122891621/9ce6314e-1718-485a-aff3-34d2ca084544)